 In yet another example of what happens to those who challenge the system, in December 2001, Maj.
 Pierre-Henri Bunel was convicted by a secret French military court of passing classified documents that identified potential NATO bombing targets in Serbia to a Serbian agent during the Kosovo war in 1998.
 Bunel’s case was transferred from a civilian court to keep the details of the case classified.
 Bunel’s character witnesses and psychologists notwithstanding, the system “got him” for telling the truth about Al Qaeda and who has actually been behind the terrorist attacks commonly blamed on that group.

 French officer Maj.
-Pierre-Henri Bunel, who knew the truth about “Al Qaeda” — Another target of the neo-cons.
+Pierre-Henri Bunel, who knew the truth about “Al Qaeda”, the CIA’s data base.